kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/introduction@Py9nst2FDJ1_hoXeX_qSF.md

 # What is Docker?

-Docker is an open-source platform that automates the deployment, scaling, and management of applications by isolating them into lightweight, portable containers.
-Containers are standalone executable units that encapsulate all necessary dependencies, libraries, and configuration files required for an application to run consistently across various environments.
+Docker is an open-source platform that automates application deployment, scaling, and management using lightweight, portable containers.
+Containers are standalone executable units containing all necessary dependencies, libraries, and configuration files for consistent application execution across various environments.

 Visit the following resources to learn more: